kylebebak/pick-git/README.md

 The public methods whose names are passed to __pick-git__ in the `--function` argument, for example `branch` or `commit`, are defined in a mixin class in `pick_git/helpers.py`.
 I'm sure there are use cases I haven't thought of that deserve public functions, and I would be grateful for contributors.

+### Development
+See `main.py` in the root of the repo?
+This script is there for making it easy to test the package.
+It ensures the __pick-git__ executable can be invoked from the command line, without going through the shim created by `setuptools` when the package is installed.

+For example, from the root of the repo, just try running `python main.py --function commit`.

 ## Tests
 The package currently has no tests.
 This is because __pick-git__ requires user keystrokes to return a value.
 Sending keystrokes isn't part of Python's standard library, and anyway Python doesn't seem like the best way to do this, although [this seems promising](http://stackoverflow.com/questions/12755968/sending-arrow-keys-to-popen).